The Montreal Convention: Passengers' Rights

 How long after the accident/flight disruption can I claim compensation?

-Under MC99, damages are extinguished if action is not brought within 2 years from arrival at destination.
+Under MC99, you have 2 years after arriving at your destination to bring action for damages.
 In case of aviation accidents the 2-year period is calculated from the scheduled arrival date.

 For luggage problems, you have 7 days to file a claim for damaged or delayed bags.
 If your baggage is not found after 21 days, it will be considered lost and you may claim compensation for baggage loss.